 In recent years, integrated political marketing campaigns have become increasingly important in modern politics.

 Across the world, governments and political parties use various techniques to reach, influence, and activate voters to achieve their desired outcomes.

 An integrated political marketing campaign uses a combination of tactics such as advertising, branding, public relations, and social media to shape the public policy agenda.

-This approach allows politicians to target specific segments of an electorate, customize messages for different audiences and build relationships with voters that can leverage in future elections.
+This approach allows politicians to target specific segments of an electorate, customize messages for different audiences, and build relationships with voters that can be leveraged in future elections.

 Integrated political marketing campaigns provide several benefits over traditional methods of campaigning.

 By combining multiple strategies and tactics under one umbrella brand or message, candidates can engage more effectively with their target audience.